Dr. Benjamin Cory & Sarah Braly

 Sarah Ann Braly Cory 1875

-This photo was given to Sarah and Ben's second born child, daughter Elizabeth (Lizzie) Cory; "This picture of your mother was taken this date.
+This photo was given to Sarah and Ben's second born child, daughter Elizabeth (Lizzie) Cory; Ben inscribed the back: "This picture of your mother was taken this date.
 Always keep it.
-From your father San Jose, Benjamin Cory Feb 24, 1875."
+From your father San Jose, Benjamin Cory Feb 24, 1875." (see Lizzie in photo below)

-The portrait has been digitally restored to remove surface damage and oxidation from the original 1875 Cabinet Card, bringing clarity to her features as they would have appeared when the photo was first taken.
+The above portrait/photo has been digitally restored to remove surface damage and oxidation from the original 1875 Cabinet Card, bringing clarity to her features as they would have appeared when the photo was first taken.

 Reverse of the Sarah Ann Braly Cory photo.
 Sarah was age 45 in 1875, her daughter Lizzie was 19.